 HOME | ABOUT | MARINE SAFETY LEADERS | CONTACT US

-The Coast Guard announced in the Federal Register that the National Chemical Transportation Safety Advisory Committee will conduct a series of meetings over 3 days in Houston, TX, to discuss matters relating to the safe and secure marine transportation of hazardous materials.
-The subcommittee meetings will also be available by videoconference for those unable to attend in person, however the full committee meeting will be held in person only.
-All meetings will be open to the public.
+The Coast Guard announced in the Federal Register that the National Boating Safety Advisory Committee will conduct a series of meetings over three days in Annapolis, MD to discuss matters relating to recreational boating safety.
+The meetings will be open to the public via a virtual platform.
+There is also limited in-person access.

 Email Updates!